Our Comparative Strengths

 5. Social networks and assets to fight poverty

-Faith-inspired organisations have facilities for religious practice, provision of education and health care, emergency relief and economic development.
+Faith-inspired organizations have facilities for religious practice, provision of education and health care, emergency relief and economic development.
 They also have a wide network of valuable partnerships, volunteers and community support which they build over time.
 Collectively, these resources have been and continue to be used successfully in addressing poverty.

 6. Multi-faith initiative

 Religion can be a source of power and life in achieving positive change.
-We also realise that religion can also be used destructively to justify violence, injustice, inequality and other structural causes of poverty.
+We also realize that religion can also be used destructively to justify violence, injustice, inequality and other structural causes of poverty.
 In this light, faith-inspired institutions may need to be challenged to play positive roles in society, more consistently.
 As a multi-faith initiative, End Child Poverty has a common language and shared reference with faith communities.
-This enables us to challenge practices by faith-inspired actors and organisations, which bring about poverty.
+This enables us to challenge practices by faith-inspired actors and organizations, which bring about poverty.